Libyan lawmakers approve new rival government

 The move deepened divisions among Libyan factions and raised fears that fighting could return after more than a year and a half of relative calm.

-There was no immediate comment from Prime Minister Abdul Hamid Dbeibah, who was appointed through a U.N.-led process in February 2021 on the condition that he shepherd the country until elections.
-He has taken a defiant stance in recent weeks against efforts to replace his government.
+There was no immediate comment from embattled Prime Minister Abdul Hamid Dbeibah, who was appointed through a U.N.-led process in February 2021 on the condition that he shepherd the country until elections.

+Dbeibah, who like Bashaga hails from Misrata, has taken a defiant stance in recent weeks against efforts to replace his government.
 He has repeatedly vowed that he will only hand over power to an elected government and says parliamentary elections should be held in June.

 The effort to replace Dbeibah stems from Libya’s failure to hold its first presidential election during his watch.